 Copyright Laws for Music on YouTube

-YouTube has a copyright system that is slightly different from other platforms such as Spotify.
-One of the main reasons for this is because YouTube is an open platform and thus hosts content from creators worldwide.
+YouTube has a copyright system that is slightly different from other platforms, such as Spotify.
+One of the main reasons for this is that YouTube is an open platform and thus hosts content from creators worldwide.
 To prevent copyright infringement, YouTube automatically scans uploaded videos and promptly removes any video flagged as infringing copyright.
 This is done by checking for matches with an online database of copyrighted material.

 Copyright Laws UK

 The U.K. Copyright law protects the author’s rights of a literary, dramatic, musical, or artistic work from being infringed.
 In the U.K., copyright is automatic and lasts for the author’s life plus 70 years.
-This means that if a person died in 2004, their work would be in the public domain in 2074.
+If a person died in 2004, their work would be in the public domain in 2074.
 In the U.S., however, it is not automatic and lasts for only the author’s life plus 70 years.
 This means that if a person died in 2004, their work would not be in the public domain until 2074.

-The thing you should keep on your Mind
+The thing you should keep in your Mind

 - What is copyright law?